Inflammation and Haematopoiesis

-GATA1 is very important erythroid transcription factor.
-RNH1 is ribosomal associated protein and regulates GATA1 translation, which leads to efficient differentiation of progenitor cells to mature erythroid cells.
+GATA1 is a very important erythroid transcription factor.
+RNH1 is a ribosomal associated protein that regulates GATA1 translation, which leads to efficient differentiation of progenitor cells to mature erythroid cells.
 Lack of RNH1 decreases GATA1 levels, which leads to an arrest in differentiation.
 (Chennupati et al, JCI 2018)

 Inflammasomes in aging and myeloid malignancies